-Boiler pressure can fluctuate for different reasons.
-If you find that your boiler pressure is too high, this guide will explain how to reduce it yourself and return the pressure to its correct setting.
+If you find that your boiler pressure is too high, this guide will explain how to reduce boiler pressure yourself and lower it to the correct setting.

 What pressure should my boiler be?